joshgerdes/jekyll-uno/_drafts/how-to-setup-fslogix-profiles-for-azure-virtual-desktop-copy.md

   teaser: ''

 ---
-If you are running Azure Virtual Desktop, you want to get the most performance and stability out of them as possible, to reduce cost and increase user experiance.
+If you are running Azure Virtual Desktop, you want to get the most performance and stability out of them as possible, to reduce cost and increase user experience.

-This is a few recommended policies to apply to your Azure Virtual Desktop setup.
+These are a few recommended policies to apply to your Azure Virtual Desktop setup.

-### Configure FSLogix policies
+### Configure Timezone Redirection

 Now that you have successfully created a Storage Account and granted it the proper permissions, we now need to configure Group Policy to for FSLogix.